Exhibition made possible thanks to the support of Voqal Foundation, A Blade of Grass Foundation, Chorus Foundation, Eyebeam, and the Queens Museum.

 The Museum Divide: Beyond Institutional Critique

-With Mark Dion, Gavin Grindon, and Steve Lyons
+With Hans Haacke, Mark Dion, and Gavin Grindon.
+Moderated by Steve Lyons.

 Institutional critique expresses and comes up against the limits of the institution.
 How are activist artists borrowing the vocabulary of the museum and in so doing extending the political potential already dividing the institution from within.
 We will consider projects such as Liberate Tate and Art Not Oil.